gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 EZEKIEL
-3:17	Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me.
+3:17 Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me.
-3:18	When I say unto the wicked, Thou shalt surely die; and thou givest him not warning, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thine hand.
+3:18 When I say unto the wicked, Thou shalt surely die; and thou givest him not warning, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thine hand.
-3:19	Yet if thou warn the wicked, and he turn not from his wickedness, nor from his wicked way, he shall die in his iniquity; but thou hast delivered thy soul.
+3:19 Yet if thou warn the wicked, and he turn not from his wickedness, nor from his wicked way, he shall die in his iniquity; but thou hast delivered thy soul.
-3:20	Again, When a righteous man doth turn from his righteousness, and commit iniquity, and I lay a stumbling block before him, he shall die: because thou hast not given him warning, he shall die in his sin, and his righteousness which he hath done shall not be remembered; but his blood will I require at thine hand.
+3:20 Again, When a righteous man doth turn from his righteousness, and commit iniquity, and I lay a stumbling block before him, he shall die: because thou hast not given him warning, he shall die in his sin, and his righteousness which he hath done shall not be remembered; but his blood will I require at thine hand.
-3:21 Nevertheless if thou warn the righteous man, that the righteous sin not, and he doth not sin, he shall surely live, because he is warned; also thou hast delivered thy soul.
+3:21 Nevertheless if thou warn the righteous man, that the righteous sin not, and he doth not sin, he shall surely live, because he is warned; also thou hast delivered thy soul.
-3:22	And the hand of the LORD was there upon me
+3:22 And the hand of the LORD was there upon me
 And so it has been.
 Even though at the time I didn’t understand that the Lord was sending me as an endtimes prophet, I would soon find out.
 On March 2, 2024, I began typing prophetic messages in what the Lord described to me as the works of John the Baptist.
 This continued from March 2 until April 5, 2024, and during that time I received 20 prophetic messages.
 All of the messages centered around judgment on Mystery Babylon, calling the saints to repentance, and announcing the soon appearing of Jesus Christ himself, as he will appear in the air at any time now for the faithful in his Church.
 I actually thought the prophecy on April 5 was the last one.
 I was wrong.
 The next prophetic message occurred on April 10, 2024, and the Lord told me he was sending me in the work of Peter to feed and care for the flock.
 The nature and content of the messages changed from that point, though they still contain elements from the first twenty, and many of these messages interrelate one to another.
 On April 21, 2024, the nature and content of the messages shifted again, and the Lord told me he was sending me in the work of the Apostle Paul as a steward of God’s mysteries.
 And so the content of the messages shifted again and are built on the previous messages and interrelate.
 These messages continued along the same lines until May 16, 2024, when the content shifted once more.
 I was told I was being sent in the works of John the Revelator (a term I’ve never heard or used), and on May 16 those prophecies began.